+Fibromyalgia is a condition where the main symptom is long lasting (chronic) pain that affects the whole body.
+It is not rare and affects around two out of every 100 people.
+Anyone can develop Fibromyalgia however it is twice as common in women.

+Fibromyalgia is poorly understood and sometimes frustrating condition.
+Fortunatley doctors are getting better at recognising fibromyalgia and as a result those affected are getting help sooner.

-Fibromyalgia is a name given to a group of symptoms marked by generalised pain and muscle stiffness.
-These symptoms can be felt in all different areas of the body.
-Extreme fatigue (tiredness) and sleep problems are also common in fibromyalgia.
-Fibromyalgia does not cause inflammation or damage to the painful areas, but may be due to an over active pain system.
+Fibromyalgia does not cause inflammation or damage to painful areas, but may be due to a overactive or hypersensitive pain system.

 Fibromyalgia is different to polymyalgia rheumatica, a type of arthritis in which symptoms are felt more in the muscles.